fsantanna/pingus/ceu/README.md

 @NN(def_1,-,def_2).
 The "Oh no!" sound plays as soon as the object starts in *state-1*
 @NN(sound_ohno).
-The `update` callback updates the pingu animation and movement every frame regardless of its current state @NN(update_1,-,update_2).
+The `update` callback @NN(update_ini,-,update_end) updates the pingu animation and movement every frame regardless of its current state
+@NN(update_1,-,update_2).
 When the animation reaches the 10th frame, it plays the "Bomb!" sound and switches to *state-2* @NN(sound_bomb_1,-,sound_bomb_2).
-The state variable `sound_played` is required because the sprite frame doesn't necessarily advance on every `update` invocation.
+The state variable `sound_played` is required because the sprite frame doesn't necessarily advance on every `update` invocation (e.g., `update` may execute twice while in frame `10`).
 The same reasoning and technique applies to the *state-3* (ln. @N(state_3_1)-@N(state_3_2) and @N(state_3_3)-@N(state_3_4)).
 The explosion sprite appears in a single frame in *state-4* @NN(state_4).
 Finally, the pingu dies after the animation frames terminate
 @NN(die_1,-,die_2).

-Even though a single numeric state variable suffices to track the states, the original authors probably chose to encode each state in an independent boolean variable to rearrange and experiment with them during development.
+Note that a single numeric state variable suffices to track the states, but the original authors probably chose to encode each state in an independent boolean variable to rearrange and experiment with them during development.
 Still, due to the short-lived nature of callbacks, state variables are